S&C TRAINER WORCESTER UNIVERSITY

 Reduced costs and payment plans for all students

 TrainerMaker offer substantial discounts for University of Worcester students:

-All course taught dates are delivered at St Johns Campus or the Arena S&C suite.
+All course taught dates are delivered at the Riverside Gym & Arena S&C suite.

 Strength & Conditioning course content and delivery/assessment method